RanadeepPolavarapu/git-gogs-instructions/README.md

      * Compiling...
     root@git:~#

+Let us tell `gvm` which version of `go` we wish to use:

+    root@git:~# gvm use go1.4.1 [--default]
+    Now using version go1.4.1

 `gvm` auto sets `$GOROOT` and `$GOPATH` environment variables however, it sets them into `.gvm/` directory.
 Let's set them to the normal `$HOME/go` dir.

     export GOROOT=$HOME/go
     export PATH=$PATH:$GOROOT/bin

+Do a final check to see if `go` is installed and running fine:

+    root@git:~# go version
+    go version go1.4.1 linux/amd64